Find Senior Living in Alaska

 Search 648 senior living options

-Complete listing of 648 licensed assisted senior living facilities in Alaska for the year 2019.
+Complete listing of 648 licensed assisted living facilities in Alaska for the year 2019.
 Are you looking for senior living communities, assisted living facilities or senior housing in Alaska?
 On Senior Living Map, you can locate every licensed assisted living facility and senior living community in Alaska.
-If you are looking for an assisted living facility in any part of Alaska with professional staff who will assist with all daily living activities such as bathing, dressing, eating, moving around, please look through the facility listings below.
-Senior living communities in Alaska include pet friendly facilities, religion-based facilities that include Catholic, Jewish, Christian communities and others, Alaska continuing care facilities, Alzheimer's, dementia and memory care homes and more.
-You can enter your city or county, or you can also use the search box above to find an assisted living facility in Alaska that is close to you.
+If you are trying to find an assisted living facility in any part of Alaska with helpful staff who will assist with all daily living activities such as taking a bath, getting dressed, eating, moving, please look through the facility listings below.
+Senior living communities in Alaska include pet friendly facilities, religion-based facilities that include Catholic, Jewish, Christian communities and others, Alaska continuing care options, dementia and Alzheimer's care homes and more.
+You can enter your city or county, or you can also use the search box above to find an assisted living community in Alaska that is near your location.

 - Bethel Census Area

 - Dillingham Census Area

 - North Slope Borough

 - Valdez-Cordova Census Area

 Alaska is a remote state for housing of any kind.
 With a population of under 1 million, and not growing much, it’s far behind its non-continental U.S. associate Hawaii, which has nearly twice the population.

 Why look for assisted living in Alaska?

 Though secluded, Alaska is one of the most beautiful states in America, if not the most beautiful.
 While the winters are brutal on its residents, if you do not mind being outside a lot during the colder months, they are definitely manageable.